 February 2011 Pressing all the right buttons

 I met Malcolm Stevenson at Market Lavington Old School Day Centre where he was entertaining members with his accordion music.
 He also talked about a variety of accordions and demonstrated their different sounds.
-The Dino Bafetti (left) is a Melodeon, most at home accompanying folk dancing.
+The Dino Bafetti (see picture) is a Melodeon, most at home accompanying folk dancing.

 I particularly liked the Delicia Continental Chromatic Accordion, as well as the look of it with its lovely shiny buttons.
 See feature image.